ruthresh1/dsaNotes/algorithms/sorting/README.md

 ## Sorting

-#### rearrangement of elements in a decreasing or increasing order, usually used as a precussor for search
+#### rearrangement of elements in a decreasing or increasing order, usually used as a precursor for search

 ### Slow sorting algorithms
 * used for small set of input